-DETROIT — After more than a year of building test vehicles for development of its self-driving technology, General Motors today announced it will build production versions of its Cruise AV at its Orion Township assembly plant in Michigan.
-Roof modules for GM’s self-driving vehicles will be assembled at its Brownstown plant.
+After more than a year of building test vehicles for development of its self-driving technology, General Motors today announced it will build production versions of its Cruise AV at its Orion Township assembly plant in Michigan.
+Roof modules for GM’s self-driving vehicles assembled at its Brownstown plant.

-The Cruise AV, which the company plans to commercialize in 2019, is the first production-ready vehicle built from the ground up to operate safely on its own with no driver, steering wheel, pedals or manual controls.
+The Cruise AV is so cool.
+The company plans to commercialize in 2019.
+In addition, this is the first production-ready vehicle.
+Yes, built from the ground up to run safely on its own.
+Yes folks no driver, steering wheel, pedals or manual controls.

-GM will invest more than $100 million to upgrade both facilities.
-Roof module production has already begun and production of the fourth generation Cruise AV is expected to begin in 2019.
+Furthermore, GM will invest more than $100 million to upgrade both facilities.
+Roof module production has already begun and production of the fourth generation Cruise AV; expected to begin in 2019.

-Workers at GM’s Brownstown Battery Assembly Plant will expand their capabilities by adding roof module production for all of Cruise’s self-driving vehicles.
-The roof modules integrate special equipment for AV operation such as LIDAR, cameras, sensors and other hardware, and will be assembled on a dedicated line at the facility.
-The Orion plant will continue to build the Chevrolet Bolt EV and Sonic as well as the Cruise AV.
+Finally, workers at GM’s Brownstown Battery Assembly Plant will expand their capabilities by adding roof module production for all of Cruise’s self-driving vehicles.
+The roof modules integrate special equipment for AV operation such as LIDAR, cameras, sensors and other hardware, and assembling on a dedicated line at the facility.
+Finally, the Orion plant will continue to build the Chevrolet Bolt EV and Sonic as well as the Cruise AV.